Reuben College, Oxford: Sport

+From the foundation of the college until the close of the 2022/23 academic year, Reuben members rowed as full members of Linacre Boat Club, which represents fellow postgraduate colleges Linacre and Nuffield.
+However, in the summer of 2023 Reuben College's boat club incorporated with that of St Benet's Hall, a former permanent private hall of the university closed the year before, to form the St Benet's, Blackfriars', and Reuben College Boat Club.
+They row from the Isis Boathouse, below the Gut, near Iffley Lock.

 Administration

-Together with Kellogg and St Cross, Reuben is one of only three Oxford colleges without a royal charter.
-It is officially a society of the university rather than an independent college.
+Together with Kellogg and St Cross, Reuben is one of only three Oxford colleges without a royal charter, meaning it is officially a society of the university rather than an independent college.
+The college has expressed its intention to pursue a royal charter in the future.

 The main difference from an independent college is that the governing body only recommends a president, who is then appointed by Council; in other colleges, the head of house is elected and appointed by the governing body directly.
 For accounting purposes, the societies are considered departments of the university.